Women's and Gender Studies

 WGST 275 - Philosophy of Feminism (4 Credit Hours)

 Feminism and philosophy both make the invisible visible, the implicit explicit.
 Both make us aware of assumptions we make in our everyday lives and challenge us to justify them.
 This course examines ways in which feminist theory enriches philosophy and vice versa.
-How does feminism destabilize philosophy and affect philosophical conceptions of knowledge, metaphysics, agency, or morality?
+Feminist criticism probes some of the most fundamental philosophical assumptions about our knowledge of and interaction with the world and other people.
+How does feminism destabilize philosophy and affect philosophical conceptions of knowledge, reality, metaphysics, agency, or morality?
 How does philosophy enrich feminist understandings of oppression, privilege, or equality?
-We will consider a range of forms of oppression and privilege, particularly as they affect women.
-We will consider philosophical conceptions of sex, gender, and race.
-How do they shape people’s understanding of themselves and the world?
-What kinds of agency do they foster and what kinds of agency do they inhibit?
-How does resistance to oppression and privilege lead to social change?
-Are knowledge and reality themselves gendered and, if so, in what sense?
-We will examine these issues in the context of debates about gender violence, work and family, as well as feminist ethics and epistemologies.
-This course fulfills the I, P, and W GE requirements and the Humanities distribution requirement for WGST majors.
+We will consider a range of forms of oppression and privilege, particularly as they affect women, and conceptions of sex, gender, and race in the context of debates about gender violence, work and family, as well as feminist discussions of epistemology, ethics, and science.

 Prerequisite(s): One previous course in Philosophy or Women’s and Gender Studies, or consent.